Public Worship has Resumed at the Advent.

-As part of our response to the COVID-19 virus, The Church of the Advent offers three webcasts each week: Sunday's Mass and Benediction, Choral Evensong on Wednesdays, and a meditation on Fridays.
+As part of our response to the COVID-19 virus, The Church of the Advent offers three webcasts each week: Sunday's 11 o'clock Mass, Choral Evensong on Wednesdays, and a meditation on Fridays.
 We extend these broadcasts to our own people as well as to the wider world as an opportunity to join in daily prayer as we intercede for the sick, the lonely, the anxious, and for healthcare providers.

 From the Rector, July 31, 2020

 Dear Parishioners & Friends of the Church of the Advent,